No end in sight to long, painful wait for reunion across the Causeway

 The MCO will last until June 7.

-The latest news came as a disappointment to Ms Eash Kugathasan, as it meant yet another step back to reopening the border.
+The latest news came as a disappointment to Ms Eash Kugathasan, as it meant yet another step back from reopening the border.

 The 35-year-old sales consultant at a yoga studio in Singapore is among the many Malaysians who have been unable to return home to see their loved ones since the start of the pandemic early last year.